railz-ai/railz-visualizations/packages/components/readme.md

-Railz is the Accounting Data as a Service™ solution that makes sense of your business customers' financial data.
+Accounting Data as a Service™ is a solution that makes sense of your business customers' financial data.

 <h1 align="center">
   <a href="https://docs.railz.ai/docs/visualization-sdk-overview">
-    Railz Visualizations
+    Accounting Data as a Service™ Visualizations
   </a>
 </h1>